 The sgx_unmac_aadata function verifies the tag with AES-GMAC.
 Use this function to demonstrate the authenticity of data that was preserved by an earlier instantiation of this enclave.

 You need to allocate additional data buffer.
-To determine the minimum memory to allocate for additional data buffers, use the helper function sgx_get_add_mac_txt_len.
+To determine the minimum memory to allocate for additional data buffers, use the helper function sgx_get add mac txt len.

-Header sgx_tseal.h
+Header sgx_tseal.h libsgx_tservice.a or libsgx_tservice_sim.a (simulation)

-Library libsgx_tservice.aorlibsgx_tservice_sim.a(sim-

-ulation)